 And cabbages!
-Festive purple and green cabbages, my favorite winter vegetable because they’re inexpensive, last for weeks (if not months) in the fridge, and they’re so versatile—in a soup, blanched, braised, with pork, stuffed, or in salads like this one.
+Festive red and green cabbages, my favorite winter vegetable because they’re inexpensive, last for weeks (if not months) in the fridge, and they’re so versatile—in a soup, blanched, braised, with pork, stuffed, or in salads like this one.

 The inspiration for this slaw comes from a lamb taco recipe in Sunset magazine.
 They use lime juice as a dressing with cumin for the shredded cabbage that accompanies their tacos.
 I love the interplay of lime and cumin with cabbage.

 In this version we are taking the idea a bit further and making a real salad of it, with oranges, radishes, chopped onion, cilantro, and some olive oil along with the lime juice, as well as coriander with the cumin.
 It’s delicious!

 Citrusy Cabbage Salad with Cumin and Coriander RecipePrint

 - 6 cups thinly sliced cabbage, red or green or both

 - 2 large oranges, supremed (sectioned and membranes removed)